Digital nomad Lisbon – one of the world’s top destinations for remote workers

 Updated 2024.
-My views have changed slightly since I wrote this article and wanted to share my latest feelings about life in Lisbon as a digital nomad.
+My views have changed slightly since I wrote this article and wanted to share my latest feelings about life in Lisbon as a digital nomad and longer term resident.

 Most of what I originally wrote is still valid, however, Lisbon is now perhaps a victim of its own success.